 Chair of Governors

-I joined Walsh Governing Body in 2013 and was elected as Chair of Governors in September 2019.
+I joined Walsh Governing Body in 2013 and was elected as Chair of Governors in September 2019, standing down in September 2021 for succession planning.
 I am a committed Christian and attend Holy Angels Catholic Church in Ash.
 I am a Confirmation Catechist and Youth Leader for our Parish.
 I feel immensely humbled to hold the position of Chair of Governors and will do my utmost to portray the role of the Governing Body in holding the Senior Leadership to account for the good of our children’s education and through this experience give them the tools to live in peace, experience true fellowship and build their own personal resilience.
 One of my Governor responsibilities is to be attached to Nightingale class and so far this has been a great privilege and I have experienced many joyous moments and lots of fun.
 As well as Nightingale the Chair’s role includes Head Teacher appraisal and helping out with recruitment.
 I am also part of the Wellbeing Team.

 My day job was Director of Business Operations and HR for an IT company as well as being a Visiting Professor at the University of Surrey and I am convinced my experience in business and higher education continue to prove very useful for Walsh Junior School.